chicco0278/bitsbot/README.md

 # BitsBot

-BitsBot is a node.js app that continuosly fetches crypto prices on exchanges looking for arbitrage opportunities, trying to guarantee that the trade is possible before even attempting to execute it.
+BitsBot is a node.js app with solidity smart contracts that continuosly fetches crypto prices on exchanges looking for arbitrage opportunities, trying to guarantee that the trade is possible before even attempting to execute it.

 ## Project Structure